When drawing cartoons, it is!

 Well, I hope you enjoyed this introductory article about making the 'learn to draw' process more simple in approach and easier to follow through with.

-Jeff Scarterfield offers free step-by-step drawing lessons, aimed at making the learning process both simple and fun.
-Choose from a variety of drawing categories, including animals, people and dragons.
-More »
+Jeff Scarterfield is an art instructor who creates drawing lessons aimed at making the learning process both simple and fun. …